-Chicago is a relaxed town, and that extends to fine dining; Chicago restaurants skip the pretension, focus on great flavors and experiences and even feature craft beer pairings along with wine.
-Many of Chicago's best chefs, like Grant Achatz or Iliana Regan, prefer whimsical and experimental dishes over traditional fine dining fare.
+Chicago is a relaxed town, and that attitude extends to the fine dining scene.
+Our best restaurants skip the pretension, focus on great flavors and experiences and even feature craft beer pairings along with wine.
+Many of Chicago's top chefs, like Grant Achatz or Iliana Regan, prefer whimsical and experimental dishes over traditional fine dining fare.
 Candy balloons?
 Why not?
 (They're at Alinea, by the way).
 Some are even BYOB restaurants or have great bar food, which lessens the sticker shock a bit.
-But some also require jackets for men, so make sure you check the dress code before you head out.
+Take a look at our favorite elevated choices around town and make your reservation soon—tables at these spots book up fast.

 RECOMMENDED: Full list of the best Chicago restaurants